It’s Time to Get Back Into RSS

 Not only will this reduce your anxiety and churn from constantly opening and closing various sites, but RSS also shows the content in a standard format, with less to distract you.

-.rss to the end of any Reddit URL you get its RSS feed.
+If you add .rss to the end of any Reddit URL you get its RSS feed.

 Remember, you don’t have to give anything up.
 You can still have Hacker News, Lobsters, and yes—even Reddit—all in one place.